- Apr 24, 2018

 Corporate Song We Love: The Game by Mike Arnoult

 Did you just feel the hairs rise on the back of your neck?
 We did too.
-Drama music is all about creating a chilling, creepy, sad, or contemplative mood.
+Epic music is all about creating a chilling, creepy, sad, or contemplative mood.
 It’s the perfect option for your scary videos, but it can also move viewers if you want to showcase an important social problem.
 Not every video can be poppy and happy, so when you need to slow things down, choose this melodic option.

 Perfect For: Nonprofit, PSA, artistic/dramatic, scary/horror, sad, and contemplative videos